An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 where $C_{T,\xi}$ is defined as in Theorem \ref{th2.3} \end{theorem}

 \begin{proof} Fix $k \ge 1$, $T > 0$ and $\Delta \in (0,1]$ arbitrarily.
 Obviously, for any $q > 0$ and $t \in [0,T]$,

 where $\vartheta^k_\Delta$ is defined in Lemma \ref{l3.13}.
 We now estimate the first two terms on the right-hand side of the inequality.
-Using the H${\rm \ddot{o}}$lder inequality, Theorem \ref{th2.3} and Theorem \ref{th3.1}, we have for any $p > q(v+1)$,
+Using H${\rm \ddot{o}}$lder's inequality, Theorems \ref{th2.3} and \ref{th3.1}, we have that for any $p > q(v+1)$,

 Moreover, it follows from Theorem \ref{th2.3}, Lemma \ref{l3.5} and Remark \ref{rmk3.12} that

 Hence,

 In addition, by Lemma \ref{l3.12}, we have that for any $\varepsilon_1 \in (0, q/2)$,